malgamves/dzina/README.md

 ## Contributing

-Feel free to send in PR to either add functionality to the package or add a name/ noun you think should be there.
+Feel free to send in a PR to either add functionality to the package or add a name/noun you think should be there.

 ## Disclaimer